-- Study of cellular processes underlying the development of chronic airway diseases, including chronic obstructive pulmonary disease, asthma, and obstructive sleep apnoea, and the elucidation of potential therapeutic agents.
+- Examination of the signalling pathways involved in the regulation of pulmonary function under physiological and pathological situations in chronic obstructive pulmonary disease (COPD) and obstructive sleep apnoea (OSA), and the elucidation of potential therapeutic agents.

 - Mechanistic study of cellular effects of mesenchymal stem cells in the prevention and management of chronic airway diseases.